 Most businesses – small and large – have now realized that participation in the world of social media is no longer an option, it has become a must.
 So off they go, signing up for accounts on all the big social networking sites and then spending more than a few hours crafting the perfect (for their company) profile.
 They then spend even more time trying to determine who the best people to follow/friend/connect with would be.
 They make four or five great initial posts.
 Then they get stuck.
 What else are they supposed to tweet about?
 Just what should their status updates say today?
 And who is in charge of it all anyway?

 This is where the content objectives come in.
 Setting goals, defining what will be done, by whom, and by when is essential to make sure that the social media marketing plan you want to execute actually comes to fruition, instead of petering out like a dead firework.

 A Simple Plan is All You Need

 Your content objectives do not need to be complicated or overly planned, they just need to be clear and concise.
 Here is a simple example.

 Set up Tweets and Facebook updates to post twice a day about X,Y and Z topics.
 2 posts should be textural, 2 image based.

 Pin 5 items per week on Pinterest relating to A and 5 more on Instagram relating to B.

-Create a blog with a minimum of 25 posts on X topic by July 15.
-Social bookmark each of them as they are published.
+Create a blog with a minimum of 25 posts on X topic by Z date.
+Social bookmark and share each of them as they are published.